WeCanCodeIT/columbus-2017-fall/exercises/cookie-orders.md

 You have ordered 11 boxes

+What would you like to remove? (specify a variety or none) Thin Mints
-You are removing 3 boxes
+You are removing 5 Thin Mints
 Current Order
 Variety: Tagalongs Boxes: 1
-Variety: Thin Mints Boxes: 5
+Variety: Samoas Boxes: 2
 Variety: Tagalongs Boxes: 3
 ```

+### Stretch Task
+-Try doing live adds, removals and updates to your order, you will need a loop and some user input